 District Doughnuts.
 There are several locations of this fun-flavor doughnut shop.
 Try flavors like: PB&J, Vanilla bean creme brûlée, everything cream cheese, brown butter, chocolate waffle cone, lemon bar, Nutella s’mores.

 Rose Ave Bakery.
 Look no further for bright, intriguing Asian-flavors infused artfully into donuts (and other cakes and pastries).
+Formerly in the Block Food Hall DC, they are slated to open in Woodley Park in 2023.

 Boulangerie Christophe – Georgetown.
 Having spent some time abroad in Europe, quick grab-and-go sandwiches made in the French or German style on baguettes are often my preferred way to enjoy sandwiches.
 Generally, these sandwiches hit the mark, although they’re a litttttle more pricey than I would like.
 The bread quality is half the sandwich experience, and for that, I’ll make an exception to my usual lack of enthusiasm for sandwiches.
 The ham and cheese baguette jambon fromage is a particular classic favorite of mine.